CherkasovAndrii1/Cattle-Weight-Identification-System/README.md

 ## 7. If you want you can check request history in the top menu also you can export it on your device in json format
 <img width="1869" height="965" alt="image" src="https://github.com/user-attachments/assets/eede1575-e6a8-4035-9663-458ac28a2546" />

+## 8. To work with your own dataset
+To work with your own cattle image dataset, you need to create it, load it, and retrain the neural models.
+The process is divided into three main parts, one for each model.
+## Part A: Retraining the Keypoint Detection Model
+This model's purpose is to find 9 specific anatomical points on the cattle.
+### 1. Preparing Your Data
+Image Folder: Place all your cattle images (preferably from a side-on view) into a single directory.
+Annotation File: You must create annotations in the COCO JSON format.
+* o	Create a single JSON file (e.g., my_coco_annotations.json).
+* o	This file must contain lists for images, annotations, and categories.
+* o	Image entries must include id, file_name, width, and height.
+* o	Annotation entries must link to an image via image_id and contain a keypoints array.
+This array is a flat list of 27 numbers: [x1, y1, v1, x2, y2, v2, ...] for the 9 keypoints. v stands for visibility.
+### 2. Configuring the Script (Cattle_keypoints.ipynb)
+Update Paths: In the second code cell, change the values of these variables to your folder and file paths:
+* o	new_images_dir = r"C:\path\to\your\images"
+* o	new_annotations_file = r"C:\path\to\your\my_coco_annotations.json"
+Enable Training: Find the training function call, which is commented out by default.
+Uncomment it to activate the training process: history = train_model_func(X_train, y_train, X_val, y_val, model) Adjust Parameters: You can modify EPOCHS, BATCH_SIZE, or DATA_LIMIT to suit your dataset and hardware.
+### 3. Running the Training
+* •	Execute all cells in the Cattle_keypoints.ipynb notebook from top to bottom.
+* •	The script will train the model on your data and automatically save the best version as best_keypoints_model_9pts_limited.keras.
+## Part B: Retraining the Image Segmentation Model
+This model identifies the pixels belonging to the cattle, a reference sticker, and the background.
+### 1. Preparing Your Data
+* •	Folder Structure: Create a main dataset folder.
+Inside it, create two subfolders: images and annotations.
+* •	Images: Place your original cattle images into the images subfolder.
+* •	Masks: For each image, create a corresponding segmentation mask and save it in the annotations subfolder.
+The mask filename must match the image filename exactly, with ___fuse.png added at the end (e.g., cow1.jpg has a mask named cow1.jpg___fuse.png).
+Masks must be colored with specific RGB values:
+* Cattle: (255, 30, 249)
+* Sticker: (0, 117, 255)
+* Background: (0, 255, 193)
+### 2. Configuring the Script (Cattle_Segmentation.ipynb)
+Update the Directory Path: In the Config class, modify the BASE_DIR variable to point to your main dataset folder.
+* BASE_DIR = r'C:\path\to\your\segmentation\dataset'
+Adjust Parameters: You can change BATCH_SIZE, LEARNING_RATE, or NUM_EPOCHS in the Config class.
+### 3. Running the Training
+Execute all cells in the Cattle_Segmentation.ipynb notebook.
+The main() function automates the process of loading data, training, and saving the best model to the path specified in SAVED_MODEL_PATH.
+## Part C: Retraining the Final Weight Estimation Model
+This model integrates the images and keypoints to predict the final weight.
+### 1. Preparing Your Data
+Image and Keypoint Data: Have the folders and the JSON file from Part A ready.
+Weight Data File: Create a CSV file (e.g., weights.csv) containing two columns: filename (the image file name) and weight (the corresponding weight in kg).
+Model Files: Ensure the trained models from Part A (.keras file) and Part B (.keras or .pth file) are available.
+### 2. Configuring the Script (Final_model.ipynb)
+Update Model Paths: At the top of the script, set the correct paths for the models you trained in the previous steps.
+* KERAS_MODEL_PATH = r'path\to\your\best_keypoints_model_9pts_limited.keras'
+* SEGMENTATION_MODEL_PATH = r'path\to\your\best_cattle_segmentation_model_6.keras'
+Update Data Paths: In the main() function, update the directory and file paths to match your dataset.
+* original_dir: Path to the folder with your original images.
+* segmented_dir: Path to the folder with your segmentation masks.
+* csv_file: Path to your weights.csv file.
+* json_annotation_file: Path to your keypoint annotation JSON file.
+Enable Training: Find the RUN_TRAINING variable and set it to True.
+* RUN_TRAINING = True
+### 3. Running the Training
+* •	Execute all cells in the Final_model.ipynb notebook.
+* •	The script will load all data sources, filter for complete samples, and begin training.
+* •	The best-performing weight prediction model will be saved to the location specified by the BEST_MODEL_SAVE_PATH variable.